dfordivam/reflex-websocket-interface/README.md

 1. Request -> Response

-Type level checks make sure your client side and server side APIs are in sync.
+   Type-checker make sure your client and server APIs are in sync.

 2. Completeness of server handler

-The Type also make sure that all the requests are handled by the server side code.
+   The Type-checker also make sure that all the requests are handled by the server side code.

 3. Client side monadic interface with routing of response event.

    In the client application the requests come from different parts of the DOM and their responses need to be routed back to the same place.
    This is all taken care by the library code and the user interface is as simple as calling an API

    `getResponse :: Event t request -> m (Event t response)`

 ## Usage